EU sets sights on energy market reform as prices soar

 The EU's 27 countries have disagreed in recent months over whether to intervene in energy markets, as reduced Russian gas deliveries to Europe have pushed up power costs.

-But with gas prices almost 12 times where they were a year ago and power prices setting new record highs almost daily, even the most sceptical states are softening.
+But with gas prices almost 12 times higher than at the start of 2021 and power prices setting new record highs almost daily, even the most sceptical states are softening.

-Germany is willing to consider a European price cap on gas, several Italian papers reported on Tuesday, citing a text message sent by Germany's economy minister to other European energy ministers.
+Germany is willing to consider a European price cap on gas, the country's economy minister told other European energy ministers in a text message, a source who read the message told Reuters on Tuesday.

 German Chancellor Olaf Scholz will meet Spanish Prime Minister Pedro Sanchez in Meseberg in Germany on Tuesday.
 Spain, along with Belgium and Greece, has for months sought to cap energy prices and urged Brussels to decouple gas and electricity costs.